CoalaWeb/coalaweb-docs/docs/git/default-git-user.md

 ![Figure-3](http://cdn.coalaweb.com/images/docs/git/default-git-user/default-git-user-4.png "Figure-3"){.coalaweb-docs}

-If you want you can check the file was created with the right content by just using Nano to open the file again as we did in the first step.
-If you hit **ctrl x** without making any changes it will drop out of the editor window.
+If you want you can check the file was created with the right content by just using Nano.
+Open the file again as we did in the first step and once you are happy you can use **ctrl x**.
+If leave without making any changes it will drop out of the editor window.

-That should be it, now when you click to commit both the **Author** and **Comitter** select boxes should be auto populated with your chosen details.
+<div class="uk-alert">That should be it, now when committing both the **Author** and **Comitter** should be auto populated with your chosen details.</div>

 ## Things to note